Ford temporarily lays off hundreds of workers at Michigan plant where UAW is on strike

 UAW President Shawn Fain visited the Wayne plant Friday and said the strike will continue until Ford, GM and Stellantis (which owns Chrysler, Dodge, Jeep and RAM, along with foreign brands such as Peugeot and Open) lift worker wages and improve job security.

-The Wayne plant feels like two separate worlds, said Pete Gruich, 56, who has worked there for 25 years.
+Pete Gruich, 56, who has worked at the Wayne factory for 25 years, said working on the assembly line is "hectic, and there's no down time."

-The plant is divided into a body shop on one side and an assembly line on the other.
-The body shop side is a slower-paced environment where the full-body paint process happens, Gruich said.
-The final assembly side has "a hectic pace and there's no down time," he told CBS MoneyWatch.

-"When somebody takes a day off at final (assembly), it takes two people to do that job, sometimes three, because the jobs are so overloaded," he said.
+"When somebody takes a day off at final [assembly], it takes two people to do that job, sometimes three, because the jobs are so overloaded," he added.

-Gruich said there's also division among the employees, between those who make the higher-tier wages and the ones who earn less.
-That's because managers tell lower-tier employees that they'll move them to the upper tier wages once a top-tier worker has retired, but that rarely happens, Gruich said.
+Gruich said there is division among employees between those who make higher-tier wages and the ones who earn less.
+That's because managers tell lower-tier employees have always been under the impression that they would move to the upper tier once a higher paid worker has retired, but that rarely happens, he said.

 Tensions were high at the plant for weeks leading up to the strike, Gruich said.
-On Thursday night, employees who are all members of UAW's Local 900 got very little work done and were eager to see how labor negotiations would play out, he said.
+On Thursday night, employees represented by UAW's Local 900 got little work done because management took vehicles off the line as employees were eager to see how labor negotiations would play out, he said.

-Gruich said, soon after Fain chose their union to strike, managers allowed employees to leave their work stations.

-"We were held in the cafeteria until midnight (and) then they allowed us to go out," he said.
-"Nobody was allowed to go back on the floor at that point."

-Once outside, the chants began, Gruich said.
-Younger workers were more energetic and animated while people with more seniority took in the scene in silence, he said.
+Once outside, the chants in support of the strike began, said Gruich, who noted that the younger workers were generally more animated, while people with more seniority took in the scene in silence.

-Fain hasn't said why UAW leadership chose the Wayne plant as one of the first three.
-Gruich said he thinks it's because workers at the Wayne facility also make parts of seven other plants in the Midwest — plants that produce the Ford Escape, F-250, F-350 and dashboards for the F-150.
-The parts manufacturing side of Wayne is still operating but the union could ask those workers to walk out as well, Gruich said.
+Fain hasn't said why UAW leadership chose the Wayne plant to strike.
+Gruich said he thinks it's because workers at the facility also make parts of seven other plants in the Midwest that produce the Ford Escape, F-250 and F-350 vehicles as well as dashboards for the F-150.
+The parts manufacturing side of Wayne is still operating, but the union could ask those workers to walk out as well, Gruich said.

 for more features.